 |

 The first Covington wrestler to qualify for the State Tournament was Randy Kimmel (155 lbs.) in 1978.
-Randy duplicated that feat in 1979 and since then 26 more wrestlers added to the tradition that Kimmel started.
+Randy duplicated that feat in 1979 and since then several more wrestlers added to the tradition that Kimmel started.

 Nine out of ten years in the '80s saw at least one Covington wrester go to State.
 The only year in the decade that the Buccs failed to send a wrestler to State was in 1988.